 It is suggested that the mail from a representative/ Manager of a department to a colleague must be more suggestive rather than being opinion oriented.
 The email should have included all the work done in finding out the areas of error as concluded in the mail.
 The mail must have addressed the “error” with importance and must have written with solution oriented mind-set instead of blame.
 The mail seems to have been written in defensive measure to save one’s team from the extra work and the blame of creating error.

-Last but the most important, the manager if facing shortage of resources in terms of manpower, time or money must have tried finding help in the areas from his pears, rather than fully side-lining from the process of the solution itself by ignoring the fact that the “error” could have occurred at any point of the whole procedure followed to prepare the payroll.
+Last but the most important, the manager if facing shortage of resources in terms of manpower, time or money, he must try finding help in the areas from his pears, rather than fully side-lining from the process of the solution itself by ignoring the fact that the “error” could have occurred at any point of the whole procedure followed to prepare the payroll.